 New Crypto Mining Malware Reportedly Masked as Windows Installation Files

-The malicious software, also known as Coinminer, comes as Windows Installer MSI file, which makes it hard to detect as malware, as the type of installer is a legitimate Windows software, used all over the world.
+The malicious software, also known as Coinminer, comes as a Windows Installer MSI file, which makes it hard to detect as malware, as the type of installer is a legitimate Windows software, used all over the world.

-The use of a real Windows-issued app, help the malware pass through security checks undetected.
+The use of a real Windows-issued app, helps the malware pass through security checks undetected.
 Once installed, it creates several decoy files and counteracts any malware scans or anti-virus programs your computer counts with.

 Also, the malware contains a built-in self-destruct mechanism which erases all traces of its existence or installation, making it a phantom to some extent.